cscart/docs/en/user_guide/addons/eBay/export_to_ebay.rst

 .. hint::

-    **In CS-Cart 4.3.5** or after installing the eBay Synchronization add-on upgrade package for **CS-Cart 4.3.4**, you can find the products with an assigned eBay template under **Marketing → eBay → eBay products**.
+    You can find the products with an assigned eBay template under **Marketing → eBay → eBay products**.

 .. image:: img/export/export_product_to_ebay.png
     :align: center